Whiteknight/StoneFruit/docs/scripting.md

 #### Named Arguments

 Named arguments can be fetched from the input in a few ways.
-They can be fetched and consumed with name and value using `{name}` syntax, all remaining named arguments can be fetched and consumed with `{*}` syntax, and values can fetched with literal names using `name=[]` syntax, where the argument can be an integer to get the value from a positional argument and a string to get the value of another named argument.
+They can be fetched and consumed with name and value using `{name}` syntax, all remaining named arguments can be fetched and consumed with `{*}` syntax, and positional arguments can be given names using the  `name=[]` syntax.
 Literal named values can be passed like normal.

 **Script**: `test {a} b=['x'] c=[0] d=4 {*}`